Five decorated war veterans face criminal charges over the shooting of Iraqi civilians.

 An Iraqi government spokesman said that they believed that the attack was tantamount to deliberate murder.

-Ali Al-Dabbagh told Al Jazeera that Baghdad would maintain the victims’ right to a fair trial and would not accept anything less than “normal standards available in such cases”.
+Ali Al-Dabbagh, a spokesman for the Iraqi government, told Al Jazeera that Baghdad would maintain the victims’ right to a fair trial and would not accept anything less than “normal standards available in such cases”.

-The Blackwater guards are decorated war veterans who were contracted to protect US diplomats in Iraq.
+The Blackwater guards are all decorated war veterans who were contracted to protect US diplomats in Iraq.

 |FBI investigators found that most of the 17 deaths in Baghdad had been unjustified|